Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 Accommodation throughout the expedition is comfortable but varied and includes national park lodges, eco-accredited hotels, and homestays.
 Some meals are included (see full itinerary for specifics), and the entire tour is fully vehicle-supported for ease and flexibility.
 While mammals are the core focus, the tour also features a high variety of spectacular Vietnamese bird and herp life, alongside striking karst and limestone landscapes and insights in local culture and regional conservation efforts.

-Strictly limited to 3–6 participants and led by two senior mammal and wildlife specialists, this annual group expedition offers extensive field time, broad species coverage, rare site access, and a support network unmatched by any other mammal tour in Vietnam.
+Strictly limited to 3–6 participants and led by two principal mammal and wildlife specialists, this annual group expedition offers extensive field time, broad species coverage, rare site access, and a support network unmatched by any other mammal tour in Vietnam.
 Quite simply, it’s the country’s most complete and serious mammal-watching experience.

 Day 0: Arrive in HCMC